 "Roll over" is a cute and fun trick to teach your dog.
 Before you start, your dog should already be able to sit and lie down on command.
 It is a bit more difficult to teach your dog to roll over than it is to teach him some other commands because this trick has a couple of parts to it.
 But with a little patience, your dog will be rolling over before you know it.

-What You Need to Train Roll Over
+What You Will Need

 How to Teach Your Dog to Roll Over

 - Start training your dog to roll over by giving it the "down" command.
 Once it is lying down, the next step is to get it to begin to roll.